 More than 25,000 people are detained in Minnesota yearly on suspicion of DWI.
 Driving under the influence, or DUI, refers to doing so while intoxicated, whether alcohol, drugs, or both cause that intoxication.
 Instances where a driver’s blood alcohol level is higher than the permitted limit of .08%, are classified as DWI or driving while intoxicated.

-Operating a car while intoxicated (BAC of .08% or higher) is prohibited in Minnesota.
+Operating a car while intoxicated (BAC of .08% or higher) and drugged driving are prohibited in Minnesota.
 Speak to your Minneapolis DWI Lawyer about what the consequence of such a charge may mean for you.

 According to Minnesota state law, some circumstances surrounding DWI charges can worsen matters and result in harsher punishments.